Frequently asked questions

-The Pensions Helpdesk receives lots of phone calls from retired members asking about their LGPS pension.
-Some of the most Frequently Asked Questions are shown below.
+Our helpdesk takes lots of phone calls from retired members asking about their LGPS pension.
+Some of the most frequently asked questions are shown below.

 How will my pension be paid?

-We pay pensions on the 29th of every month (or earlier if the 29th is a Saturday, Sunday or bank holiday).
-Payment is also made slightly earlier in December prior to Christmas.
-We will make each payment direct to your bank or building society account.
+We pay pensions on the 29th of every month (or the previous working day if the 29th is a Saturday, Sunday or bank holiday).
+Payment is slightly earlier in December because of Christmas.
+Each payment is made directly to your bank or building society account.

 What if I change my address or my bank details?

 If you move to a new house or want us to pay your pension into a different account, you can let us know in writing.
 A form is also available on our ‘forms and guides’ page.